 This causes a ritualist to glance up, their clothes igniting and their flesh turning to a shadow in the blaze.
-“We can’t risk it.”
+“He’s right, we can’t risk it.”
 Among the flames shadows of other creatures form encircling the ring of fire.
 They take a variety of forms but their black silhouettes become more pronounced as the event continues.
 Voices chanting alongside the others grow, their voices deeper, stronger, more powerful than the humans.
 “What is happening?”
 Apricot whispers.

 Shiori grits his teeth.
 “Not sure.
 This is a seal though.”
 The fires grow more wild pushing hard enough to move the ritualists back.
 The growing force push even the caller leading the ritual.
 His face stretching as though he was experiencing heavy G forces.
-“Ahhhh!” he growls as his cheeks tare, his blood flying in the wind in sloppy streams.
+“Ahhhh!” he growls as his cheeks tear, his blood flying in the wind in sloppy streams.

 Blue waves of light rise from the circle as a thick haze of ghostly spirits fly about in a smog like smoke.
 Their faces twisting and turning into skeletal forms as they float about the fires.
 The center of the ring ripples as though it is made of disturbed waters.
 Rising from inky blackness is a massive wad of bodies curled into each other.
 Their decomposing forms gazing in all directions huddled as one mass.
 They appeared blood red saturated in a thick gel.
 Apricot felt her stomach twitch.
-The smell from the bodies reminded her of long-rotted rice.
+The smell from the bodies reminds her of long-rotted rice.

 At the sight the other ritualists stumble their bodies blowing to pieces aside from the one standing caller.
 Their entrails flying like tassels in the wind.
 Raising his hand in front of him the man stops an even stronger blast of wind.
 “Why don’t you submit to me?!”
 He screams.